Dispute Resolution Assessment Meeting

 What will DRAM cost?

 DRAM is a free service.
-Each participant will have up to one hour of free consultation with the Mediator.
 The consultation will usually be held on the telephone or conference call.
 If a face-to-face meeting is considered essential then the Mediator can reserve the right to claim costs and expenses, however, the aim of DRAM is to avoid costs being incurred.